Derrylyn: History

 An Interim Conservation Order was placed on it on 11 December 1981 at the request of the vendor who was concerned that future owners of the property may propose internal and external changes to the house.
 With the agreement of the new owner a Permanent Conservation Order was placed over the property on 2 December 1983.

 In 1983 through the Heritage Assistance program funding assistance was provided to erect a new picket fence.

 A swimming pool with brick paving and a child-proof fence was added in 1984, and approval was granted for a garage/carport of sympathetic design in 1985.
 A new picket fence was constructed the same year.

 Approval was granted for re-landscaping of the grounds in 1992.

-On 2 April 2000 the property was transferred to the State Heritage Register.
+On 2 April 2000 the property was added to the State Heritage Register.